 The next phase of the red team’s methodology is the mapping phase.
-During the mapping phase of the engagement, the red team will begin reviewing their findings and discuss any known misconfigurations, weaknesses, and vulnerabilities, and how the attacks will be launched.
-This phase can also include creating forged ID badges and creating phone scripts for social engineering attacks.
+During the mapping phase of the engagement, the red team will begin reviewing their findings and discuss any known misconfigurations, weaknesses, and vulnerabilities, and how the attacks are launched.
+This phase can also include creating forged ID badges and phone scripts for social engineering attacks.

 The fourth phase of the red team methodology is the attack phase.
-During this phase of the assessment, red team members will begin launching their attacks at all of the vulnerable resources that were previously discovered during the mapping phase.
-These attacks can range from attacking web applications, taking over internal network resources, and accessing sensitive information locally stored on the network.
-During this phase of the assessment, it is imperative that the red team does not cause permanent damage to the manufacturers’ business.
+During this assessment phase, red team members will launch their attacks at all of the vulnerable resources previously discovered during the mapping phase.
+These attacks can include attacking web applications, taking over internal network resources, and accessing sensitive information stored locally on the network.
+During this assessment phase, the red team mustn’t cause permanent damage to the manufacturers’ business.

 The final phase of the red team methodology is the documentation and findings phase.
-The red team will document all of their efforts, including how the vulnerabilities and misconfigurations where discovered, how the vulnerabilities and misconfigurations were exploited, what actions where allowed post-exploitation, and the goals that were achieved.
+The red team will document their efforts, including discovering vulnerabilities and misconfigurations, how they used them, the actions allowed post-exploitation, and the goals achieved.
 In many cases, these reports will also provide insight into how the leadership team can resolve security issues to prevent future attacks, business disruption, and financial losses.

-During a red team exercise, the testers will often incorporate physical security assessments and social engineering to identify lesser-known vulnerabilities that could be exploited.
-Physical security assessments are focused on testing the physical security of approved locations, such as factories, headquarter offices, and isolated sites that are owned by the business.
-The goal of a physical security assessment is to identify issues with doors, locking mechanisms, and security procedures that could allow an unauthorized person access to sensitive locations within a facility.
+During a red team exercise, the testers will often incorporate physical security assessments and social engineering to identify lesser-known vulnerabilities to exploit.
+Physical security assessments are focused on testing the physical security of approved locations, such as factories, headquarter offices, and isolated sites owned by the business.
+A physical security assessment aims to identify issues with doors, locking mechanisms, and security procedures that could allow unauthorized access to sensitive locations within a facility.

-Social engineering is the use of social manipulation to gain or leverage information or access that can be used in future attacks.
-These attacks can be performed both in person and electronically, and be performed in various ways.
-Alongside physical security assessments, social engineering can be used to help a red team member gain access to a building that would normally require special access or a key card to enter.
-Additionally, social engineering can be used to gather information about key employees to better identify key targets during the exercise.
+Social engineering uses social manipulation to gain or leverage information or access for future attacks.
+These attacks can be performed both in person and electronically and in various ways.
+Alongside physical security assessments, social engineering can help a red team member gain access to a building that usually requires special access or a key card to enter.
+Social engineering can also gather information about key employees to identify critical targets during the exercise better.

-This is a good question to ask, as this is also another major difference between penetration testing and red team exercises.
-Red team exercises are targeted to identify complex security issues through more elaborate methods, which more closely resemble an attack that would be launched against an organization.
-Certainly, manufacturers and producers that have multiple business units and multiple locations have more potential holes in their security.
+This question is excellent, as this is also another significant difference between penetration testing and red team exercises.
+Red team exercises target complex security issues through more elaborate methods, which more closely resemble an attack that can launch against an organization.
+Indeed, manufacturers and producers with multiple business units and multiple locations have more potential holes in their security.

 Small manufacturers may have multiple locations, but the number of on-premise and cloud-based systems are manageable.
-The number of people with access to critical data is also minimized with the smaller number of employees.
-Also, we typically do not see small manufacturing developing their own applications and hosting their business platforms.
+The number of people with access to critical data is minimized with fewer employees.
+Also, we typically do not see small manufacturing developing their applications and hosting their business platforms.

 In contrast, mid-sized manufacturers can have numerous Internet-facing (external) that offer attackers more vectors to target and potentially exploit.
-Red team exercises are a proactive indication by the leadership team that cyber risk is important.
-Allocating resources to identify weaknesses and fix them in a cooperative manner, reduces future financial losses.
+Red team exercises are a proactive indication by the leadership team that cyber risk is essential.
+Allocating resources to identify weaknesses and cooperatively fix them reduces future financial losses.
 It is important to remember that this initiative is not assigning blame and punishing IT leadership.
-The red team exercise should increase shared knowledge, which will likely include surprises.
-It is far less expensive to identify gaps in security with your security partner than endure the consequences of a cyber breach by a criminal enterprise.
+The red team exercise should increase shared knowledge, likely including surprises.
+It is far less expensive to identify security gaps with your security partner than endure the consequences of a cyber breach by a criminal enterprise.

-This is not to say those small manufacturers should not conduct a red team exercise, but this would be coordinated after penetration testing concluded and the associated remediation was performed.
-Unlike penetration testing for compliance, red team exercises would adjust the focus of the assessment to test against the rules governed by the compliance requirements.
+We do not intend to say small manufacturers should not conduct a red team exercise.
+The exercise would occur after penetration testing concluded and the internal team performed the remediation.
+Unlike penetration testing for compliance, red team exercises would adjust the assessment’s focus to test against the rules governed by the compliance requirements.